sidoh/esp8266_milight_hub-wiki/Troubleshooting.md

 A dead ESP8266 is usually pretty obvious -- if you can't flash the firmware or it won't boot, you should try replacing the module.

-A dead or miswired radio module is harder to spot.
+A defective or miswired radio module is harder to spot.
 Some suggestions:

 #### Wiring